-Our labor cost is below 5% of our revenue.
 We leverage third-party logistic companies to forward or prep our shipments to Amazon, which reduces our logistic operation labor costs.
-We also worked with labor outsourcing partner located in Philippines.
-They provide virtual assistants to help us with data entries and repetitive work, which is a very cost-effective way to do a lot of grunt work.
+We also work with a labor outsourcing partner located in the Philippines that provides virtual assistants to help us with data entry and repetitive work, which is a very cost-effective way to do a lot of grunt work.